fxkr/autotee/README.md

 # autotee

-autotee manages video transcoding processes.
+automatic process supervisor and stream multiplexer for video transcoding

 It watches an nginx-rtmp server for active streams.
 For each active stream, it spawns a source process, one or more sink processes, and forwards data from